BigCommerce vs Magento: The Complete Guide

 Assess Your Business

 Clearly define why you want to change platforms.
 To begin, assess your current website and features you want to remove or add.
-Create a feature and functionality spreadsheet that ranks features by:
+To better evaluate Magento vs BigCommerce against your unique needs, create a feature and functionality spreadsheet that ranks features by:

 Overall, you should evaluate the following features: